top of page

 The Leaves and Branches:

-Leaves and branches symbolize the many different common characteristics and challenges of dementia including:
+Leaves and branches symbolize the many different common characteristics and challenges of dementia, including:

 • Sequencing